Science Programme Coordinator

 By studying older ice, scientists can learn why this change happened.
 They can also see how greenhouse gases influenced the start and end of ice ages.

-This new record helped improve climate models.
+This new record has already helped improve climate models.
 It will help predict future climate change.
 And it will explain how ice age cycles shifted over millions of years.

 How the project worked